 In the previous five-year cycle, we implemented a "shotgun" approach to diversity and, in particular, toward dealing with issues of race and racism.
+Although the

-Although the "consciousness raising" that chapel, panels, and outside speakers is necessary and should continue, there may be a disconnect with the intellectual skills our ILO requires: analysis, evaluation, and synthesis.
+"consciousness raising" that chapel, panels, and outside speakers is necessary and should continue, there may be a disconnect with the intellectual skills our ILO requires: analysis, evaluation, and synthesis.
 Where are these skills scaffolded and practiced?
 Overall, the shotgun approach has been ineffective in improving student scores and, as far as we can tell from a small sample, in determining student satisfaction with the campus climate.
 This underscores the need for the JRD or something like it.
 Until the new GE requirement is approved by the Board, should we support the Ethnic Studies Minor with more resources?
 Can communications experts team up with the JRD and Ethnic Studies faculty to mediate more in-depth discussions following lectures and programs?
 Should we take special note of good programs, singled out by students in their focus groups, and continue to fund and foster discussions that are meaningful?
 How do we promote a distinctively Christian outlook on questions of diversity?
 Should we as a community strive to mirror the general U.S. population so that faith is modeled as well as taught?
 Who will coordinate diversity efforts across campus and report back to both the Academic Senate as well as the Administration?

 Ultimately, being able to function within ethnically diverse environments is beneficial for every single graduate, regardless of major.
 How can the college encourage faculty discussions that will realistically lead us to concrete, well-funded plans?
 Westmont is strategically positioned to lead Christian colleges in these areas, and the contributions and comments of all our members will be important to our strategies.
-What we have found in the pandemic is that we've been stronger together, when we worry not just about our survival but the well-being of our entire community.
+What we have found in the pandemic is that we have been stronger together, when we worry not just about our survival but the well-being of our entire community.

 How we address the issues that our graduates will face in society and are now reverberating on campus will determine Westmont's true commitment to Micah 6:8.

-This report will be shared with our Academic Senate in an effort to open discussion and be clear about how we can be strategic in moving forward.
+This report was shared with our Academic Senate in an effort to open discussion and be clear about how we can be strategic in moving forward.
+We received valuable feedback that was incorporated in the body of the report.
+Our next step is to share the report with the Diversity Committee and collect the feedback as well.
 We will be seeking recommendations for closing the loop activities on diversity and inclusion.
 Results will be added after recommendations have been received.